How to get the motivation to workout when we’re doing the same routine over and over — that’s what we’re all wondering right now.

 They found rewarding yourself immediately after a task has an improved effect on doing that task regularly.
 Mentally connecting the reward to the task also helps too.

-So right after you exercise, make yourself a tasty shake, or have a biscuit, or some relaxing downtime.
+So right after you leave the gym, make yourself a tasty shake, or have a biscuit, or some relaxing downtime.
 Connect these rewards closely to your workouts and you’ll find yourself looking forward to them too.

 What if rewarding yourself doesn’t do the trick though?